 Learning for Life

 One of the key aims of our sport and fitness provision at Foxwood for the primary age children is to encourage participation and enthusiasm, and to begin to develop an engagement with exercise that can grow throughout the student’s school career.
 We do this by providing a wide range of activities that children of all abilities can participate in.
-Football club, cheerleading and the Boccia tournament are available at lunchtime clubs and trampolining and mixed sports are available after school providing the students with a wide range of extra-curricular opportunities.
+Football club and the Boccia tournament are available as lunchtime clubs providing the students with a wide range of extra-curricular opportunities.

 The Primary Sports Funding we receive as an Academy enables us to provide the students with a range of more adventurous activities too.
-The use of a specialist PE teacher who is a Qualified Trampolining Coach in order for the students to participate in this sport, providing funding for travel to and from horse riding sessions which are led by RDA (Riding for the Disabled Association), swimming sessions at Bramcote Leisure Centre led by qualified instructors, and finally the cost of maintaining and updating appropriate PE equipment and resources to ensure that all students can access PE activities.
+It provides funding for travel to and from horse riding sessions which are led by RDA (Riding for the Disabled Association), swimming sessions at Bramcote Leisure Centre led by qualified instructors, and finally the cost of maintaining and updating appropriate PE equipment and resources to ensure that all students can access PE activities.

-During the past Academic year, 2014-15, Foxwood received a total of £8120 PE and sport premium funding which was used to fund the activities as planned for this academic year.
+During the past Academic year, 2015-16, Foxwood received a total of £8110 PE and sport premium funding which was used to fund the activities as planned for this academic year, and additionally trampolining sessions.

 The feedback from both staff and students is both positive and uplifting: